rayaman/multi/README.md

 # multi Version: 1.8.4 (System Threaded Job Queues)
 **Note: The changes section has information on how to use the new features as they come out.
-Why put the infomation twice on the readme?**</br>
+Why put the infomation twice on the readme?** Also I added a Testing Branch.
+That Branch will have the latest updates, but those updates may be unstable.
+I like to keep the master as bug free as possible</br>

 My multitasking library for lua</br>
 To install copy the multi folder into your enviroment and you are good to go</br>